gcastillo-ucsd/kloudspeaker/Mail.md

 ## PHPMailerSender

-Default mail sender uses PHP internal mail functionality.
+Default mail sender uses [PHP internal mail](http://php.net/manual/en/book.mail.php) functionality, which sends mail as configured in the PHP server configuration.

 It is possible to use third-party mail sender library [PHPMailer](https://github.com/PHPMailer/PHPMailer) by changing the sender class: